 For more information about how much space you need, read this post: How big is a treadmill and how much floor space does it need?

 After picking the right spot for your treadmill, take a look at the flooring that’s there.
 The treadmill can actually damage your flooring and many types are too slippery to keep the treadmill in place when running on it.
 This isn’t good for your flooring but also bad for the treadmill and doesn’t give you the best workout experience.

-In most cases you should place the treadmill on a good quality equipment mat.
-Treadmill mats protect your flooring, your treadmill, prevent it from moving around and even dampen noise.
+In most cases, you should place the treadmill on a good-quality equipment mat.
+Treadmill mats protect your flooring, and your treadmill, prevent it from moving around, and even dampen noise.
 For the price they cost compared to a treadmill, it’s a no-brainer to get one.

 2. Plug the Power Cord and Unlock Your Treadmill

 After you put the treadmill in the correct spot, plug in the power cord.
 Choose an appropriate outlet that can handle the power draw of a treadmill.
 Outlets with 20-amp breakers are much less likely to be overloaded by a treadmill than a 15-amp one.

 After it’s plugged in, flip the power switch.
 Usually, it’s near the motor or on the back of the console.